Last Updated on August 24, 2023

 The North Aegean Islands

-Near the Turkish coast north of the Dodecanese, the Northeast Aegean islands are mostly mountainous and heavily wooded.
+Near the coast of Turkey north of the Dodecanese, the Northeast Aegean islands are mostly mountainous and heavily wooded.
 Their beaches range from so-so to very good, and their port towns are generally lively.
 They are located center-right on the map of Greek islands.

 - Its Appeal: beaches, watersports, museums